timbussmann/timbussmann.github.io/_posts/2022-07-07-premature-dispsosal.md

 title: Premature disposal
 ---

-Since the introduction of `async/await` there have been plenty of pitfalls that could cause all sort errors and deadlocks.
+Since the introduction of `async/await`, plenty of pitfalls could cause all sorts of errors and deadlocks.
 Often, these little mistakes were subtle and hard to detect for developers less experienced (less burned) with `async/await`.

 For that reason, Particular Software started early shipping custom code analyzers with NServiceBus to help detect some common mistakes like missing `await` statements.
-Luckily, over the past few years the tooling for .NET has drastically improved and can more reliably detect a lot of these mistakes.
-But still, it's fairly easy to fall into the remaining pitfalls when not paying close attention for a short moment.
-I'd argue that some new (fantastic) language features make this even easier.
+Luckily, over the past few years, the tooling for .NET has drastically improved and can more reliably detect many of these mistakes.
+But still, it's relatively easy to fall into the remaining pitfalls when not paying close attention for a short moment.
+I'd argue that some new (fantastic) language features make this even more accessible.

 ## Old mistake, new packaging

-Consider this common error that is as old as `async/await` but looks a bit different thanks to new syntax.
-In isolation you might spot the error very quickly:
+Consider this standard error as old as `async/await` but looks slightly different thanks to the new syntax.
+In isolation, you might spot the error very quickly:

 ```csharp
 static Task Main()